 Feminism is about knowing our birthright to choose whatever aligns most with our values and mission, and taking a stand whenever that’s challenged.
 It’s about tapping into the grace, wisdom, and abundance of our inner-Goddess and embodying all the light aspects of feminine power.

-Balanced feminism requires an understanding that we need both masculine and feminine energy to establish balance.
+Balanced feminism requires an understanding that we need both masculine and feminine energy to establish equilibrium.
 Both are opposite yet complementary forces, like light and dark, or the Ying and Yang of Taoism.
 We need a healthy blend of the passive, nurturing aspect of feminine energy along with the active, extroverted energy of the masculine.
 It’s from the harmonious interaction of these two energies that harmony is achieved.

-As respectful feminists, we should continue to stand up against bigotry and exploitation, but we can do it without having to play the victim and succumbing to the lower energies of aggression and deceit.
+As respectful feminists, we should continue to stand up against bigotry and exploitation, but we can do it without having to play the victim, and succumbing to the lower energies of aggression and deceit.

 2. Respect the strengths of the masculine: Feminism isn’t about demonizing men or making them a target for false accusations.
 It’s important to realize that masculine energy has many strengths such as protectiveness, passion, competitiveness, confidence, assertiveness, deference to truth over feelings, and rationality.
 Knowing that the masculine is a vital part of the energetic makeup of the world will enable us to respect the men in our lives and allow them to display the positive aspects of their masculine traits.
 Allowing men to take the lead and provide for us in certain situations is a healthy practice.

 3. Focus on becoming a woman of value: Injustice still permeates the system because of the inequality between sexes.
 That’s why we, as women, need to do less complaining and playing the victim, and focus more on taking strategic steps that lead to lasting change.
 We don’t need divas seeking attention from others by branding themselves as feminists.
 We need women who are willing to roll up their sleeves, jump into the arena, and put in the hard work to shift perceptions.
 We need to focus on setting an example for others by becoming women of value – women who devote our energy to personal development as well as making a difference to the world around us.
-You can learn more about how to become a woman of value by downloading The True Beauty Manifesto.

 4. Balance the masculine and feminine energies within you: Everyone has a blend of both masculine and feminine energies.
 We can consciously bring these into balance by noticing when we’re being overly masculine (aggressive, dominating, too competitive) or overly feminine (docile, passive, too yielding).
 The goal is to take on the light aspects of each side and eliminate the dark ones.
 Balance can be established between men and women when both strive to connect with these opposing aspects in themselves.
 A balanced feminist is comfortable with displaying traditionally masculine traits such as logical thinking, objectivity, and assertiveness, blending it with her sensitive, intuitive, aesthetically inclined feminine side.
 She realizes that expressing both sets of traits are equally essential when it comes to becoming a high-functioning individual in the world.